avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Vibrio_cholerae.jpg
   :width: 350

   Figure 1. `Transmission electron microscope image of Vibrio cholerae that has been negatively stained`_.
-Image attribution: This image by Tom Kirn, Ron Taylor and Louisa Howard of `Dartmouth Electron Microscope Facility`_ is in the Public Domain.
+Image attribution: this image by Tom Kirn, Ron Taylor and Louisa Howard of `Dartmouth Electron Microscope Facility`_ is in the Public Domain.

 .. _Transmission electron microscope image of Vibrio cholerae that has been negatively stained: https://en.wikipedia.org/wiki/Vibrio_cholerae#/media/File:Vibrio_cholerae.jpg